NIH Fast Healthcare Interoperability Resources® Initiatives

 - The National Human Genome Research Institute will support work in the Electronic Medical Records and Genomics (eMERGE) Network to release a FHIR-based schema for returning structured genetic test results identified in a clinical report to the medical community.

-- The National Library of Medicine (NLM) is exploring the creation of a FHIR-compliant API for retrieving standardized phenotype data from several large population cohort studies archived within the database of Genotypes and Phenotypes (dbGaP).
+- The NLM is exploring the creation of a FHIR-compliant API for retrieving standardized phenotype data from several large population cohort studies archived within the database of Genotypes and Phenotypes (dbGaP).

 - The National Center for Data to Health, an initiative of the Clinical and Translational Science Awards Program at the National Center for Advancing Translational Sciences, is coordinating FHIR tools and resources to forge translational research networks.